iakmds/buhocms-website/content/_index.md

 BuhoCMS is made for... you 😃

-...that is, everyone using Hugo or Jekyll as a static site generator who wants an easy to use, graphical way to edit content, so that you can make the best use out of the power of a static site generator: *Creating and editing content.*
+...that is, everyone using a static site generator who wants an easy to use, graphical way to edit content, so that you can make the best use out of the power of a static site generator: *Creating and editing content.*

 BuhoCMS is ideal for you if you land in at least one of the following categories:

-- You **already have a Hugo or Jekyll site** and want to easily edit your content from now on
+- You **already have a static site** from a supported SSG and want to easily edit your content from now on
-- You want to **create a new Hugo or Jekyll site from zero** with a graphical user interface
+- You want to **create a static site from zero** with a graphical user interface
 - You are a **beginner** looking for a simple way to begin your journey in using static site generators

 # Screenshots